atinyshrimp/selego-technical-test/README.md

 #### Example Usage

-- **Signup Form**: Users can select their role during signup and when creating a new one from the "People" page.
+- **Signup & User Creation Forms**: Users can select their role during signup and when creating a new one from the "People" page.
   ![New user form with role selection](screenshots/new_user_form.png)

 - **Protected Routes**: Only users with the appropriate permissions can access certain routes.